 Zion is home to a variety of interesting lizard species, each with unique adaptations and curious behavior.
 Look for smaller lizards alongside Zion’s trails early in the morning.
 The smaller the lizard’s surface area, the quicker the body can warm up to move quickly.
 Larger lizards will begin to bask later in the morning once the sun’s rays are more powerful.
 This prevents large lizards from becoming prey before they have enough energy to safely scurry away from predators.

-The plateau lizard is a small,with distinctive patches of blue along its belly.
-This is Zion’s most common lizard, often seen along the trails in Zion Canyon.
-Also small in stature is the short-horned lizard.
+Another lizard small in stature is the short-horned lizard.
 This lizard has distinctive horns, or spines, which are modified epidermal scales.
-These horns make the lizard very unappetizing to predators, with the exception of the roadrunner.
-These curious birds orient the lizard’s horns away from their vital organs during swallowing to ensure safe digestion.
+These scales make the lizard very unappetizing to predators, with the exception of the roadrunner.
+These curious birds orient the lizard’s scales away from their vital organs during swallowing to ensure safe digestion.
 In addition to its scales, the Greater Short Horned Lizard uses blood as a defensive mechanism.
 The lizard has the ability to project blood from its tear ducts up to 3 feet from its body.
 Losing blood is detrimental to the lizard's health as it will need to regenerate the blood lost.

 Unlike most lizards, many of Zion's snakes are nocturnal, so consider yourself lucky if you have a snake sighting.
 Many snakes have evolved to be efficient nighttime predators.
-Although snakes can’t hear, their long, slender bodies, in full contact with the earth, can detect vibrations on the ground.
+When snakes are moving along the ground, their long, slender bodies, in full contact with the earth, can detect vibrations.
 This helps them "hear" the movements of their prey approaching.
 A forked tongue, when flicked, helps the snake detect odors and heat, while other snakes have developed sharp eyesight.

-Immune to rattlesnake venom, the common kingsnake is an occasional predator to the rattlesnake is the common kingsnake.
+Immune to rattlesnake venom, the common kingsnake is an occasional predator to the rattlesnake.
 This snake uses its powerful black and white banded body to tightly constrict its prey, which often includes other snakes and small mammals.
 Look for the kingsnake in low elevations and sandy washes.

-The coachwhip, with its distinctive shades of pink, is a skilled tree-climber.
+The striped whipsnake is a skilled tree-climber.
 This snake retreats to tree limbs, high off the ground, in search of prey such as lizards and birds.
 In Zion, one should search high and low if you’re seeking wildlife observations.
-Even for reptiles!

 A rare reptile sighting in Zion is the desert tortoise.
 This long-lived tortoise is a resident of the Mojave Desert, which extends north into the southern-most portions of Zion.
-The desert tortoise population is threatened because of high predation rates and human activities.
-Collection of the tortoise for pets and loss of habitat contribute greatly.
+The desert tortoise population is threatened because of high predation rates, habitat loss, illegal collection, and vehicle collisions.
 If you see a tortoise in Zion, simply watch it from a distance and enjoy the experience.

 Whether you see the desert tortoise in the low elevations or the short-horned lizard high on the plateau, Zion’s reptiles can be found at every elevation in the park during the spring, summer, and fall.
-All of Zion’s reptiles are known to hibernate for four to five months a year.
+All of Zion’s reptiles are known to brumate for four to five months a year.
 During this time, reptiles burrow down in the ground from depths of four inches to eight feet.
 Reptiles will come out of brumation on a warm sunny day in the middle of winter, then go back to brumation once it starts to cool off again.
 Once spring arrives in Zion and temperatures begin to rise, be sure to keep an eye out for Zion’s great diversity of reptiles.